privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

      body: "*"
   };

-// Request to fetch encrypted Protected Audience data for each seller. message GetComponentAuctionCiphertextsRequest {
+// Request to fetch encrypted Protected Audience/Protected App Signals data for each seller. message GetComponentAuctionCiphertextsRequest {
   // Encrypted ProtectedAudienceInput from the device. bytes protected_audience_ciphertext = 1;